 However, following the passage of time, the condition of the statue deteriorated, bronze being notoriously prone to corrosion in the London climate.
 The statue has been surrounded in a protective box for the past 2 years whilst Savoy Place has undergone major refurbishment.
 When the box was removed in May 2015, the statue looked in a sorry state and patches of active corrosion were present.
 The photograph below shows a close-up of the statue on the day that the box around the statue was removed.

-A conservation assessment report was produced in July 2015 and an extract from that report on the condition of the bronze statue is reproduced below;
+A conservation assessment report was produced by Lucy Branch at Antique Bronze, the company who undertook the restoration, in July 2015 and an extract from that report on the condition of the bronze statue is reproduced below:

 “Bronze: The statue is in a poor condition.
 Its surface is covered in several layers of dirt and grime and corrosion is widespread and disfiguring both on the front and back surfaces, though the front is more acute than the back.
 The majority of the corrosion appears to be stable, though some smaller areas particularly around the base of the coat show signs of active corrosion.
 There appears to be some remains of original patina intact in patches, particularly where parts of the statue are more sheltered.
 Much of the corrosion is a result of contact with the urban environment for many years without any cleaning or preservation treatment.
 It is likely that the recent boxing-up that that was necessary due to the building works in the vicinity has accelerated some of the degradation.”